ebzzry/vee/README.md

 Ujo 🏺
 =====

-Ujo (oo·yoh) is an experimental platform which borrows ideas frow knowledge graphs, databases, and frame networks.
+Ujo (oo·yoh) is an experimental platform for analysis and discovery.
+It borrows ideas frow knowledge graphs, databases, and frames.

 This is a work-in-progress (WIP).